geotools/geotools/docs/user/tutorial/datastore/intro.rst

 * Geometry

-  Initially we will try and recognise several columns and map them into Point x and y ordinates.
+  Initially we will try to recognise several columns and map them into Point x and y ordinates.
 This technique is used to handle content from websites such as **geonames**.

   We can also look at parsing a column using the Well-Known-Text representation of a Geometry.